-The Recruitment Task Group (RTG) is responsible for:
+The Recruitment Operations Group and Recruitment Strategy group is responsible for:

-- Undertaking the policy impact assessment and monitoring the implementation of this policy ensuring that it is reviewed and best serves our applicants and the University's aims in the light of changing circumstances. - To monitor likely student enrolment against approved targets and to ensure appropriate action is taken in response to any anticipated shortfalls or over-recruitment
+- Undertaking the policy impact assessment and monitoring the implementation of this policy ensuring that it is reviewed and best serves our applicants and the University's aims in the light of changing circumstances. - To monitor likely student enrolment against approved targets and to ensure appropriate action is taken in response to any anticipated shortfalls or over-recruitment a.
+Provision of Information